VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 Moreno (The director of marketing) has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
 Moreno wants our team to answer: **How do annual members and casual riders use Cyclistic bikes differently?**

+# Excutive Summary

+Cyclistic had total 13174525,590,846 rides in the past three years, 58.44% Members and 41.56% Casual Users.
+About Ride Time, there were 260,556,991 ride minutes,  39.92% for Members and 60.08% for Casual Users.
+The average ride minute was 19.78, 13.51 for Members, and 28.59 for Casual Users.
+It means that Casual Users tend to take longer rides than Members.
+If Cyclistic charges fees based on ride time, they have to consider this phenomenon.

+Both Members and Casual prefer to ride bikes during May and September.
+This is expected that these months are suitable for riding bikes.
+The rides during May and September account for 68.33% of total rides, 76.44% of total casual rides, and 62.56 of total member rides.

+Members prefer to ride during weekdays.
+There are slightly more rides from Tuesday to Thursday but in general, all days of the week have a similar demand with an average of 1099k, and having Sunday the lowest ride demand with 918k.
+The case of Casual User has a ride preference for weekends with 40.20% of total casual rides on Sunday and Saturday.
+The ride time average even increases to 45% on weekends.

+Members have peak hours at 8 hitting 468k and at 17 hitting 827k,  while Casual hit its peak ride hour at 17 with 531k rides.
+Both users have the same range of hours with more rides, from 14 to 19, hitting almost 50% of all members and casual rides and ride time.

+Regarding Stations there’s just one with an important difference vs the other, Streeter Dr & Grand Ave with 156K rides by Casuals, but that is not too representative.

+Out of 1587 Stations, the Top 25, represent 15.5% of total member rides and 15.7% of total ride hours while casuals are 21.4% of rides and 26.6% of ride time.

 # Phase 1: Defining the Business Question

 The business question assigned to me is quite clear: **"How do annual members and casual riders use Cyclistic bikes differently?"** Cyclistic Company seeks to understand the main differences between these two user groups - casual riders (who pay for each ride) and annual members (who pay for a yearly subscription) - through data analysis.
 To address this question, I will examine Cyclistic's Rides data to gain insights into the distinct usage patterns of members and casual riders.
 Additionally, if there is sufficient data available, I will explore the factors that motivate casual riders to purchase Cyclistic annual memberships and consider how digital media can be utilized to influence them to become members.
 If data is insufficient, I will prioritize addressing these questions in subsequent analyses by collecting additional relevant data.